clarke/developer-chatbot-backend/README.md

 ## Testing

-The application includes a comprehensive test suite that runs completely offline by mocking external dependencies (OpenAI and Qdrant).
+The application includes a comprehensive test suite that uses FastAPI's dependency injection system for clean and maintainable tests.

 ### Running Tests